The EMT Class will be running this Spring semester from January 23, 2018 to April 26!

-Every academic year, MERT facilitates an EMT class taught by an instructor contracted through MERT for those looking to get EMT certified.
+Every academic year, MERT facilitates an EMT class taught by an instructor contracted through MERT and GCC for those looking to get EMT certified.
 The class covers how to provide basic life support (BLS) services following national and Massachusetts standards.
-After successful completion of the course, there is the opportunity to take practical and a written examinations.
+After successful completion of the course, there is the a scheduled practical exam.
+You are then permitted to take your written examinations within a year of completion of the course.
 After passing these exams, applicants will earn national EMT certification and can then apply for Massachusetts state reciprocity.
-Mount Holyoke students who successfully complete the course are encouraged to join MERT.
+Mount Holyoke students who successfully complete the course are encouraged to join MERT!

 Topics to be Covered: